Nicodc96/diaz.SPLABIII3D/README.md

     => [50000, 66000, 42000]
 */

-// use 'reduce' like acumulator or if you want to have certain information like user with highest salary let users_salary_total = array_users.reduce((prev, actual) => prev + actual.salary, 0);
+// use 'reduce' as acumulator or if you want to have certain information like user with highest salary let users_salary_total = array_users.reduce((prev, actual) => prev + actual.salary, 0);
 /*
     => 79000